Troll-Cave/deployer/README.md

 # Deployer

-Deployer is (will be) a full CI/CD platform built for governance (starting with CI).
+Deployer is (will be) a full CI/CD platform built for governance.

 ## Philosophy